mc275/MC_SLAM/README.md

+# VI-SLAM**
 This is not completed for VISLAM

 Completed

-	the IMU Data class and Preintegrator lib, image and imu synchronize for rosbag To do
+	the IMU Data class and Preintegrator lib, image and imu synchronize for rosbag

+To do

     add the lib into the SLAM

     add the data access not used ros framework

 *****

 An implementation of [Visual Inertial ORBSLAM](https://arxiv.org/abs/1610.05949) based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)

 Not bug-free.
 Just try the basic ideas of Visual Inertial SLAM in above paper and reference to jingpang/LearnVIORB software frame .
-Welcome to improve it together!

 Build with `build.sh`.
 Modify the path in `config/euroc.yaml`.